milwad-dev/laravel-validate/README.md

 If you don't know about langs name you can go [Support Languages](#support-languages)

 # Usage
-You can use `Laravel-Validate Rules` very simple.You can use `new` keyword before rule name.
+You can use `Laravel-Validate Rules` very simply.
+You can use the `new` keyword before the rule name.

 ```php
 use Milwad\LaravelValidate\Rules\ValidPhoneNumber;